The Power of Making Time for Personal Reflection

 - What is one thing that happened today that you would like to do again sometime?

 - Think of yourself as a friend.
 What would you tell that friend they did well today?

-Get Silly, Get Moving: At the end of a busy and productive day, consider having a one-minute dance party!
+Get silly, get moving: At the end of a busy and productive day, consider having a one-minute dance party!
 Movement helps quiet our stress response by emitting those feel-good hormones known as endorphins.
-Pick a couple fun dance tunes and dance for just a moment by yourself or with your students as a way to celebrate and move!
+Pick a couple of fun dance tunes and dance for just a moment by yourself or with your students as a way to celebrate and move!